 “Capital Impact Partners played a critical role in [our] financing, and we were able to fulfill an ambitious vision for the institution,” says Rogers.
 “As a result, the college is making an even greater contribution to the revitalization of Detroit.”

-Senior Loan Officer Melinda Clemmons says supporting the Taubman Center fit Capital Impact Partners’ mission-driven lending approach: “Rick shares our vision that inclusive growth is vital to Detroit’s future – including a charter school demonstrated that,” he says.
+Senior Loan Officer Melinda Clemmons says supporting the Taubman Center fit Capital Impact Partners’ mission-driven lending approach: “Rick shares our vision that community-centered development is vital to Detroit’s future — including a charter school demonstrating that,” he says.

 HFA students share the building with approximately 1,300 CCS students, some of whom live on site.
 The building also provides space for the Detroit Creative Corridor Center, an incubator for creative enterprises.
 The location attracted several entrepreneurs and small businesses, including Shinola, a company that produces watches and bicycles on site and ships them around the world.